 If you were plugged into the stand-up comedy scene in the San Francisco Bay Area in the 1980s and 1990s, then you most likely remember The Alex Bennett Radio Show, where nearly all of the comics of the day appeared to promote their gigs.

 The Alex Bennett Morning Show aired from 1980-1997 in various incarnations across several stations.
-For me, it remains my favorite radio show of all time.
+It remains my favorite radio show of all time.

 Bennett had a successful career in New York radio for many years before hitting the San Francisco radio market in 1980, when he became the morning man on the rock station, “The Camel” (KMEL).

 Between then and 1997, his show came on and off the air as he periodically switched ration stations.
-After KMEL, Bennett’s show aired on the short-lived but much beloved new wave station, “The Quake” (KQAK) followed by two different stints on “Live 105” (KITS).
+After KMEL, Bennett’s show aired on the short-lived but much beloved new wave station, “The Quake” (KQAK).

 At its peak, The Alex Bennett Show was one of the top-rated morning radio programs in San Francisco, and the media dubbed Bennett as the “King of Comedy” in recognition of his influence on the local comedy scene.